In anticipation of International Women's Day (coming up on Sunday), here's a second post on the theme of women in myth and folklore....

 Below is a charcoal study for Hades in her hard-hititng triptych, Persephone: A Season in Hell, along with the first painting in the triptych, "Rape and Abduction."

-Morreau is an overtly political painter, known for powerful works in response to social injustice and the horrors of war (from the Children's Crusade to World War II to the contemporary Middle East) -- yet her recent creations also include tranquil, luminous paintings of bed sheets, water, and swimmers in the sea.
+Like Käthe Kollwitz, Morreau was an overtly political painter, best known for powerful imagery responding to social injustice and the horrors of war (from the Children's Crusade to World War II to the contemporary Middle East) -- yet she also made art that celebrated life, such as her sensual, luminous series of paintings depicting bed sheets, water, and swimmers in the sea.
 In one interview, she was asked about these dual strands in her body of work:

 "Perhaps this represents the basic conflict in my life," she answered, "which I have tried to express in the subject matter, delving into the dark and celebrating the light.
 I was born into the knowledge of evil in the 1930s, which no one of my generation could escape.
 That shadow often oppresses me; at the same time, I have had a love affair with nature, which sustains me.
 I see the world as full of intricacies, complexities and wonders and surprises, yet in spite of that, most things are constant.
 Because of the legacy of violence, most art of the 20th century focuses on the dark, the distorted, the ugly, and has found strength there.
 However, that has meant that the light, the beautiful and the joyful are seen as weak.
 In fact, it is much harder to depict such feelings.